kayedopon/LTalk/README.md

    - The progress tracking system implements an observer pattern where exercise attempts observe and update word progress.
    - When exercises are completed, the system updates the related `WordProgress` objects to reflect the user's performance.

-4. **Strategy Pattern**
-   - Different exercise types (flashcards, multiple-choice, fill-in-gap) implement the strategy pattern.
-   - Each exercise type has its own implementation strategy for question generation and answer evaluation while sharing a common interface.

 **Key Algorithms and Data Structures Implemented**

 1. **Progress Calculation Algorithm**